guru2711/Zen-class/README.md

-# Zen-class- Task from DAY 1
+# Zen-class- Tasks from DAY 1